 The evidence collated during the desk-based assessment does not indicate that the proposed development area or its immediate surrounds had been a significant focus of settlement until the modern era.
-Some tentative evidence of later prehistoric settlement, comprising poorly defined gullies and pits, has been identified in the course of an earlier evaluation near the Park Farm area (HER MDO21919 & EDO5356).
+Some tentative evidence of later prehistoric settlement, comprising poorly defined gullies and pits, has been identified in the course of an earlier evaluation near the Park Farm area, to the west of the site, (HER MDO21919 & EDO5356).
 The same evaluation also encountered a stone-covered bank with an accompanying ditch.
 This was proposed to be evidence for the continuation of the Gillingham Deer Park pale.

-The evidence from the wider study area strongly indicates multi-period activity at the confluence of the Rivers Lodden, Stour and Shreen in the historic core of Gillingham itself, away from the application site and beyond the course of the present railway.
+In addition, elements of later medieval field systems have been identified in the course of gradiometer survey and trial trenching in the Lodden Lakes and Brickfields Business Park areas (MDO39141, EDO5356 & MDO3868).
+Finally, the aforementioned gradiometer survey also identified a linear anomaly in the Lodden Lakes area that may represent a former light railway connected to the brickworks itself and visible in historic mapping.
+The evidence from the wider study area strongly indicates multi-period activity at the confluence of the rivers Lodden, Stour and Shreen in the historic core of Gillingham itself, away from the application site and beyond the course of the present railway.
 Where evidence is present, this indicates that the proposed development area has functioned as meadowland and pasture.
 The data from the geophysical survey broadly supports this impression, identifying only occasional anomalies suggestive of field boundaries and drainage within the study area, in addition to clay pits recorded in early mapping.
 The survey has however identified a small complex of sub-square and linear anomalies in the Newhouse Farm area, in addition to an arcing boundary that may reflect the former course of the Gillingham Deer Park pale.
-The enclosure complex is characteristically later prehistoric in form, and is considered likely to be or regional (medium) heritage value, depending on the extent, preservation and character of the remains.
-If the arching boundary identified in F18 during the course of the geophysical survey does prove to be a continuation of the park pale, the feature would likely be of regional (medium) heritage value, and would contribute to the context and history of the wider deerpark.
 In the locations where complex geophysical anomalies have been identified, there is a high potential for previously unrecorded archaeological remains of local to regional significance to be present (low to medium heritage value).
 In the remainder of the site, there is a low potential for previously recorded archaeological remains of local to regional significance to be present (low to medium heritage value).